artur-ciocanu/launch.en/help/extension-dev/third-party-libraries.md

 };
 ```

-### Load at runtime from the tags library host
+### Load at runtime from the tag library host

 Using a vendor CDN for library hosting poses several risks: the CDN may fail, the file may be updated with a critical bug at any time, or the file could be compromised for nefarious purposes.

 To address these concerns, you can choose to include the vendor library as a separate file within your extension.
-The extension can then be configured so that the file is hosted alongside the main tags library.
+The extension can then be configured so that the file is hosted alongside the main tag library.
 At runtime, the extension loads the vendor library from the same sever that delivered the main library to the website.

 >[!IMPORTANT]
 >